pshtif/Nodemon/README.md

 # Nodemon
-Nodemon is a common framework for Unity tools.
+Nodemon is a common framework for node based Unity tools.